 House passage expected after being approved three times since 2019

-The Secure and Fair Enforcement (SAFE) Banking Act was reintroduced in the House of Representatives yesterday.
+WASHINGTON, D.C. – The Secure and Fair Enforcement (SAFE) Banking Act was reintroduced in the House of Representatives today.
 This bill, which was introduced by Reps.
-Ed Perlmutter (D-CO), Steve Stivers (R-OH), Nydia Velazquez (D-NY), and Warren Davidson (R-OH), would provide a safe harbor for banks and other financial institutions working with state-legal cannabis businesses
+Ed Perlmutter (D-CO), Steve Stivers (R-OH), Nydia Velazquez (D-NY), and Warren Davidson (R-OH), would provide a safe harbor for banks and other financial institutions working with state-legal cannabis businesses.

 In the last Congress, this legislation was the first cannabis policy reform bill brought to the floor of the House in recent history – with 206 co-sponsors – and was the first to be approved by either chamber of Congress with an overwhelming bipartisan vote of 321-103 in September 2019.
 The bill moved to the Senate but consideration in that chamber was delayed due to the onset of the coronavirus pandemic.
 The House also approved two separate pandemic relief bills last year that included the legislation’s language.

 “Thousands of employees and businesses across this country have been forced to deal in piles of cash for far too long,” said Rep. Perlmutter.
 “It is time to enact SAFE Banking to align federal and state laws and reduce the public safety risk in our communities.
 I appreciate the partnership of the cannabis industry and businesses across this country who have added their voice to this effort.
 The SAFE Banking Act is an important first step to treating cannabis businesses like legal, legitimate businesses and beginning to reform our federal cannabis laws.”